cbell2/webware-a2-shortstack/README.md

 ## Beer Recommender Website - Brew Bros

-Users over 21 are able to fill out a form with parameters such as alcohol by volume, style, category, brewer, and country and our webapp randomly selects a random beer that fits their preferances.
+Users over 21 are able to fill out a form with parameters such as alcohol by volume, style, category, brewer, and country and our web application randomly selects a random beer that fits their preferences.
 We created a clean user interface that makes it easy to get a customized beer recommendation.
 Access to an open beer database allowed our team to fetch results given user preferences to get exactly what the user is craving.
-The website gives a recommendation(randomly chosen from the list of results) if one exists; however, in some cases we are not able to accomodate a specific taste because a beer of that nature does not exist.
-In the future, a possible option that would complete the application would be a link on where to buy the beer or where it is available locally for that user.
+The website gives a recommendation(randomly chosen from the list of results) if one exists; however, in some cases we are not able to accommodate a specific taste because a beer of that nature does not exist.
+In the future, a possible option that would complete the application would be a link on where to buy the beer or where it is available locally for that user, in which case our application would be a one-stop-shop for beer enthusiasts.

-***DELETE THIS LATER***
-Here is a sample formula for summarizing your activities, talk about:
-- the domain area the project pertains to
-- the main challenges or problems the application addresses
-- the key innovations that make it possible to address the problem
-- the main results of the implementation, does it really address the problem?
-- any additional implications of the resulting application, or possibly areas for future work that have been discovered as part of the design and implementation activities

-(Note that when I use the above formula, I aim to have only one sentence per thought in order to remain concise.)

 ## Team and Team Members
 Team Brew-Bros